April Happenings

 Bingo: Don’t forget Bingo on Tuesday nights at the Moultonborough Function Hall (formerly the Lions Club).
 Doors open at 5 pm, bingo begins at 6:30.

-Vision Screening: From September 16 – October 3 we have screened 1,180 students at eight elementary schools (and one high school (Gilford): Moultonborough Central School, Tuftonboro Central School, Inter-lakes Elementary School, Sandwich Elementary, K.A.
-Brett School in Tamworth, Gilford Elementary, Holderness Elementary and Gilmington.
-There are more schools scheduled.
+Vision Screening: From September 16 – October 28 we have screened 1,425 students at twelve elementary schools (and one high school (Gilford): Moultonborough Central School, Tuftonboro Central School, Inter-lakes Elementary School, Sandwich Elementary, K.A.
+Brett School in Tamworth, Gilford Elementary, Holderness Elementary and Gilmanton.
+Also Holderness, Rumney, Wentworth Elementary and Campton.

 Camp Pride: We performed the fall cleaning at our adopted bunkhouse.